 Which, when designing the screens, led to me noticing that I actually wanted that button to be clickable and show a modal (which I didn’t create in Wireframing), and this one as well.
 So I needed to design some additional screens completely from scratch, which was not nearly as efficient.

-Tasks for this step: Create test cases, do Online user tests, and an Interview test (in person).
+Tasks for this step: Create test cases, perform Online user tests, and one Interview test (in person).

 There were two kinds of tests I wanted to do with this app: